dinuka125/Gender-Recognition-System-using-Deep-learning/README.md

 then using cascade classifiers we identify the faces in image/webcam stream.
 Then we crop the faces and upload them to the neural network and get the predicted result.
 And we show the result lable in the image.

+check ss.png attached to this repositary for example output